Gopzy/employee-manager/README.md

 Step 1:

+cd Backend
-cd Backend :Go to Back End directory: npm install or yarn :Install the dependencies: npm run dev :Start the Server:
+npm install or yarn
+npm run dev

 optional : npm run test : to run the unit tests

 Step 2:

+cd Frontend
-cd Frontend :Go to Front End directory: npm install or yarn :Install the dependencies: npm run dev :Start the NextJs app:
+npm install or yarn
+npm run dev

 Node: MongoDB atlas is being used as cloud Database, can be changed to run it locally, by replacing the local url from .env.